Understanding Reasonable Suspicion and Probable Cause for a DUI Stop

 If a police officer suspects that you’re driving with an elevated BAC in California—above 0.08 percent—they have the right to detain you for questioning, search for evidence, and make a DUI arrest.
 However, in order to do so lawfully, they must establish both reasonable suspicion and probable cause.
 These legal concepts are often misinterpreted and interchanged.
 If you’ve been arrested for driving under the influence in California, it’s important that you understand reasonable suspicion and probable cause in order to determine if your rights have been infringed.

 The Constitution states that law enforcement must have a certain level of justification before they may initiate a traffic stop and subsequent DUI arrest.
-When these standards aren’t met, you may have grounds for legal recourse.
+When these standards aren’t met, you may have grounds for legal recourse with the help of Aron Law Firm.

 What Does Reasonable Suspicion and Probable Cause Mean in the Context of a DUI Stop?